The Unofficial CISSPforum FAQ

 7. Then what is the purpose of the FAQ?

-The FAQ is used by Tier 1 Help Desk staff to avoid having to learn the application while at the same time allowing them
+The FAQ is used by Tier 1 Help Desk staff to avoid having to learn the application while at the same time allowing

-explained in the FAQ on our web site.
+clearly explained in the FAQ on our web site.
 Didn't you look at the FAQ before calling?"

 Copyright © D. Cragin Shelton 2008